green-coding-solutions/documentation/content/en/docs/installation/installation-linux.md

 On *Ubuntu* and *Fedora* you can just append `--nvidia-gpu` to the install script to try an auto-install.

+#### Using a GPU inside the container

+If the GPU is accessed inside the container directly you also need to install the [NVIDIA container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) and activate the GPU via a docker run arg.

+See the [Measuring AI/ML Applications]({{< relref "docs/measuring/measuring-ai-ml-applications" >}}) sub-page for more details.

 ### DC Metrics Provider

 Some of our PSU metrics providers may need specific hardware attached to your machine in order to run.
 These include the [Powerspy]({{< relref "docs/measuring/metric-providers/psu-energy-ac-powerspy2-machine" >}}), [MCP]({{< relref "docs/measuring/metric-providers/psu-energy-ac-mcp-machine" >}}), and [Picolog]({{< relref "docs/measuring/metric-providers/psu-energy-dc-picolog-machine" >}}) metric providers.
 Please look for details in each provider's corresponding documentation